-Textbook, Lectures Notes, and Homework.
-Homework exercises from the textbook will be assigned at the end of each section.
-In addition to these exercises, it is expected that you read each of the sections of the textbook that are covered in the lecture notes.
-You should first go through the lecture notes in the Online Course Portal, and then read the textbook, as there will be some topics that are covered in the textbook which we will not cover in the course material.
-You are responsible for learning and understanding all of the material presented in the lecture notes and assigned as homework; quiz and exam problems will be chosen assuming you know how to do all examples presented in lecture, the homework, and in the textbook.
-The homework exercises are your chance to learn, practice, make mistakes, and ask questions, before completing the graded assignments.
+Textbook and Lectures Notes.
+Practice exercises from the textbook will be assigned at the end of each section.
+In addition to these exercises, it is expected that you read each of the sections of the textbook that are covered in class.
+You are responsible for learning and understanding all of the material presented; graded assignment problems will be chosen assuming you know how to do all examples presented in lecture, the practice exercises, and in the textbook.
+These practice exercises are your chance to learn, make mistakes, and ask questions, before completing the graded assignments.
 They will not be collected or graded.

-Quizzes.
-Quizzes will test the mathematics being used in the course; there will be weekly quizzes covering sections learned the week before.
-These quizzes will be administered online through the Online Course Portal (details below).
-Quizzes may be repeated (with possibly different questions) as many times as you like, up until the deadline, and your final, graded score will be the most recent of your attempts.
+Online Homework.
+Online homework will test the mathematics being used in the course; there will be several online homework assignments covering sections learned previously.
+These online homework assignments will be administered online through the Online Course Portal (details below).
+Online homework assignments may be repeated (with possibly different questions) as many times as you like, up until the deadline, and your final, graded score will be the highest of your attempts.

-Quizzes are meant to be completed in a single sitting, without interruption.
-If you begin a quiz and do not complete it right away in a single sitting, it will not be available to continue later.
-Incomplete quizzes will not be graded.
+Online homework assignments are meant to be completed in a single sitting, without interruption.
+If you begin an online homework assignments and do not complete it right away in a single sitting, it will not be available to continue later.
+Incomplete online homework assignments will not be graded.

 Exams.
-We will have three exams all of which will be administered online through the same system as the online quizzes.
+We will have three exams all of which will be administered online through the same system as the online homework assignments.
 Exams may be repeated (with possibly different questions) as many times as you like, up until the deadline, and your final, graded score will be the most recent of your attempts.